slatedocs/slate/source/includes/markdown/_04-quick-start.md

 puts "Hello world! " + "My name is " + me.name + " and I my primary Asana workspace is " + me.workspaces[0].name + "."
 ```
+**Ruby**

+To get started, `gem install asana` or follow the detailed installation instructions on the [GitHub page for the Ruby client library](https://github.com/Asana/ruby-asana/).

+Once it’s installed, open your favorite text editor and we’ll code a GET request to `/users/me`.

 Save this file as something descriptive like "hello_world.rb"